 FIA_UAU.5: The TOE, in its evaluated configuration, allows the user to authenticate using either a password or fingerprint.
-Upon boot, the first unlock screen presented requires the user to enter their password to unlock the device.
+Upon boot, the first unlock screen presented (the boot lock screen) requires the user to enter their password to unlock the device.
 The fingerprint sensor is disabled until the user enters their password for the first time.

 Upon device lock during normal use of the device, the user has the ability to unlock the phone either by entering their password or using fingerprint authentication.
 Throttling of these inputs can be read about in the FIA_AFL_EXT.1 section.
-The entered password is compared to a value derived as described in Section 6.1.
-FIA BMG EXT.1 describes the password authentication process and its security measures.
+The entered password is compared to a value derived as described in the key hierarchy and key table above (FCS_STG_EXT.2 and FCS_CKM_EXT.4, respectively).
+FIA_BMG_EXT.1 describes the password authentication process and its security measures.